Morning after pill

-- The commonest side-effects are headache, nausea, dysmenorrhea (painful period), abdominal pain, fatigue and dizziness.
+- Common side-effects include headache, nausea, dysmenorrhea (painful period), irregular bleeding, abdominal pain, fatigue, and dizziness.

 - If vomiting occurs within three hours of taking a tablet the dose should be repeated.

-- The morning after pill is for use after intercourse, not before.
+- The morning after pill is for use after sexual intercourse, not before.

 - Morning after pills are for occasional emergency use.
-There are better methods of contraception for routine regular use.
+There are much more reliable methods of contraception for routine regular use.

-- There is no increased risk of ectopic pregnancy after taking a morning after pill.
-However, ectopic pregnancy can still occur.
-Seek medical advice if there is abdominal pain and vaginal bleeding 4-5 weeks after taking a morning after pill as there is a chance these could be symptoms of an ectopic pregnancy.
+- There is no increased risk of ectopic pregnancy (pregnancy outside the uterus/womb) after taking a morning after pill.
+However, ectopic pregnancy can still occur and if you have had an ectopic pregnancy in the past, there is an increased risk of a further ectopic pregnancy in the future.
+Take a pregnancy test and seek medical advice if there is unusual abdominal pain and vaginal bleeding 4-5 weeks after taking a morning after pill as there is a chance these could be symptoms of an ectopic pregnancy.

 - If a woman becomes pregnant after taking a morning after pill, or was already pregnant when it was taken, there is no evidence of adverse effects.

-The active ingredient of ellaOne may pass into breast milk for up to 36 hours.
-Breastfeeding should be avoided during this time as risk to the infant cannot be excluded.
+The active ingredient of ellaOne may pass into breast milk for up to 7 days.
+The manufacturers advise that breastfeeding should be avoided during this time as risk to the infant cannot be excluded.

 I've missed a pill, do I need emergency contraception?

-The risk of getting pregnant after missing pills (including at the beginning of a pack, i.e. starting a pack late) depends on how many pills are missed and when in the pack the pills are missed.
-You are actually protected even if missing doses; you may not be at risk of pregnancy nor need emergency contraception.
+The risk of getting pregnant after missing contraceptive pills (including at the beginning of a pack, i.e. starting a pack late) depends on how many pills are missed and when in the pack the pills are missed.

-When and how to re-start your regular hormonal contraception
+When and how to start or restart your regular hormonal contraception

 Dr Fox supplies the morning after pill on prescription – you are required to answer a short medical questionnaire before your order can be completed.